Sunset for POTS and ISDN: POTS and ISDN Phased Out on August 2, 2022

-What Are the Alternatives to POTS and ISDN?
+What Are The Alternatives To POTS And ISDN?

-Why Is There a Need to Switch?
+Why Is There A Need To Switch?

 Expensive to Maintain

 Telephone companies will begin to charge higher rates to customers who still use POTS and ISDN so they will not incur losses from maintaining the aging infrastructure.

-As a result, many businesses are forced to use multiple service providers to have the needed features.
-This can be costly and time-consuming.
+As a result, many companies are forced to use multiple service providers to have the needed features—this can be costly and time-consuming.